-If the WiFi LED stays off, check to see if the WiFi On/Off button on the router has been pressed.
+If the WiFi LED stays off, check to see if the WiFi On/Off button on the router was pressed.
 This button turns the wireless radios in the router on and off.
-The WiFi LED is lit when the wireless radio is turned on.
+The WiFi LED is lit when the wireless radios are turned on.